HokAI — Find the Right AI Tool

 Compute-based — Pay for GPU time or compute units.
 Common for self-hosted or specialized inference.

 Usage-based — Pay for what you use (messages, documents, minutes).
-No fixed fee; bills vary by month.
+No fixed fee; bills vary month to month.

 Enterprise — Custom pricing, contracts, volume discounts.
 Contact sales.

-Per-seat — Multiply seats × price.
-Add 20% for growth if you expect to add users.
+Per-seat — Multiply seats by price.
+Add 20% buffer if you expect to grow.

 Per-token — Estimate tokens per request.
-Rough rule: 1 token ≈ 4 characters in English.
-A 500-word doc ≈ 650 tokens.
+Rough rule: 1 token is roughly 4 characters in English.
+A 500-word document is around 650 tokens.
 Multiply by your expected monthly requests and check the provider's input/output rates.

 Usage-based — Track a typical month.
 Use the tool's pricing page or calculator.
 Add buffer for spikes.